jlhardes/openrefine-tutorial/README.md

 * Export > RDF as Turtle

 ## Other Resources
+* <a href="https://github.com/OpenRefine/OpenRefine/wiki/Recipes">Recipes from OpenRefine Wiki</a>
+    * Useful recipes for achieving certain tasks in OpenRefine
 * <a href="http://is.gd/refine">OpenRefine Tutorial from Enipedia</a>
     * Provides dataset to create project along with various tasks for cleaning
 * <a href="http://openrefine.org/documentation.html">OpenRefine Documentation for User</a>